Section 13 Lesson 1 | Verbs with similar meaning - Abriqqi.com - Spanish tutorial

 Don’t say: ¿De dónde vas? or Voy del cine

 Let’s take another example.
-You are sitting at your home in Spain, when suddenly your friend Alba calls you.
-She tells you that she is in the metro going somewhere.
+You are relaxing at your villa in Spain, when suddenly your friend Alba calls you.
+She tells you, that she is in the metro going somewhere.
 Then you ask: ¿Adónde vas?
 To what she responds: Voy a Ikea.
 If you want to ask her, when she is going to come to your place, you can say: ¿Cuándo vienes a mi casa?
 And here comes the tricky part.
 To answer this question Alba can’t use the verb venir, because she is not at your home.
 It would be wrong to say: Vengo a tu casa a las siete.
 In this case some other options are applied.
 One option is to say: Estoy en tu casa a las siete.
 Another option would be: Llego a tu casa a las siete.

 ¿Cuándo vienes a mi casa?